Azure/Hadoop-Migrations/docs/Ram-HadoopMigration.md

 There are several tools available for the data migration:

--   # [Azure Data Factory](https://docs.microsoft.com/en-us/azure/data-factory/connector-hive) -- connect directly to Hive and copy data, in a parallelized manner, to ADLS or [Databricks Delta Lake](https://docs.microsoft.com/en-us/azure/data-factory/connector-azure-databricks-delta-lake) (big data solution) {#azure-data-factory-connect-directly-to-hive-and-copy-data-in-a-parallelized-manner-to-adls-or-databricks-delta-lake-big-data-solution .TOC-Heading}
+- **Azure Data Factory** (https://docs.microsoft.com/en-us/azure/data-factory/connector-hive) -- connect directly to Hive and copy data, in a parallelized manner, to ADLS or [Databricks Delta Lake](https://docs.microsoft.com/en-us/azure/data-factory/connector-azure-databricks-delta-lake) (big data solution)

--   # Connect to Hive via [ODBC/JDBC driver](https://docs.microsoft.com/en-us/azure/databricks/integrations/bi/jdbc-odbc-bi) and copy to Hive storing in Azure (small data option) {#connect-to-hive-via-odbcjdbc-driver-and-copy-to-hive-storing-in-azure-small-data-option .TOC-Heading}
+- **Connect to Hive via ODBC/JDBC driver** (https://docs.microsoft.com/en-us/azure/databricks/integrations/bi/jdbc-odbc-bi) and copy to Hive storing in Azure (small data option)

--   # Connect to Azure Databricks via Databricks CLI and copy the data to DBFS  {#connect-to-azure-databricks-via-databricks-cli-and-copy-the-data-to-dbfs .TOC-Heading}
+- **Connect to Azure Databricks via Databricks CLI and copy the data to DBFS**

-    -   # Set up the databricks CLI on the hive node  {#set-up-the-databricks-cli-on-the-hive-node .TOC-Heading}
+- **Set up the databricks CLI on the hive node**

-    -   # Set up authentication to connect to azure databricks  {#set-up-authentication-to-connect-to-azure-databricks .TOC-Heading}
+- **Set up authentication to connect to azure databricks**

-    -   # Copy the data to DBFS via "databricks fs" commands {#copy-the-data-to-dbfs-via-databricks-fs-commands .TOC-Heading}
+- Copy the data to DBFS via "databricks fs" commands {#copy-the-data-to-dbfs-via-databricks-fs-commands .TOC-Heading}

-# [Example:]{.ul} {#example .TOC-Heading}
+[Example:]{.ul}

-# Connecting to Azure databricks via token and list down the folders in DBFS  {#connecting-to-azure-databricks-via-token-and-list-down-the-folders-in-dbfs .TOC-Heading}
+Connecting to Azure databricks via token and list down the folders in DBFS

-#  {#section-33 .TOC-Heading}

-#  {#section-34 .TOC-Heading}

-# Copy the file from local to DBFS {#copy-the-file-from-local-to-dbfs .TOC-Heading}
+ Copy the file from local to DBFS

-#  {#section-35 .TOC-Heading}

-#  {#section-36 .TOC-Heading}

 > Finally, the Hive jobs can be migrated over to Azure Databricks.
 Given
 > that Apache Spark SQL in Azure Databricks is designed to be